hydro-project/hydroflow/book/example_8_chat_server.md

 ## client.rs
 The chat client is not very different from the echo server client, with two new design patterns:
- 1. a degenerate `source_iter` pipeline that runs once as a "bootstrap" in the first epoch
+ 1. a degenerate `source_iter` pipeline that runs once as a "bootstrap" in the first tick
  2. the use of `cross_join` as a "gated buffer" to postpone sending messages.

 We also include a Rust helper routine `pretty_print_msg` for formatting output.